The following is a general step-by-step description of the admissions process.

-Step 1: Prospective students use the internet to learn about different graduate programs and identify HSGG as a possible venue.
-Visit the website of the UC Davis Office of Graduate Studies to learn the official Steps to Applying.
+Step 1: Prospective students explore graduate programs and identify HSGG as a possible venue.
+The first step is to then visit the UC Davis Office of Graduate Studies website, which provides the official Steps to Applying.

-Step 3: Prospective student submits an online application and arranges for all required documents to be sent to UC Davis.
+The prospective student must arrange for all required documents to be sent to UC Davis.
 Transcripts from every higher education institution must be submitted, among other things.
-HSGG cannot make an admissions decision until your application is complete.
+HSGG cannot make an admissions decision until the application is complete.
 It is the applicant’s responsibility to ensure that their application is complete.

-Step 4: UC Davis fellowship and scholarship applications must be complete and received by January 4 for an applicant to be considered for a variety of potential fellowships.
-This deadline does not apply to fellowships granted directly by HSGG or to research-driven funding from external sponsors to our faculty.
+Step 4: UC Davis fellowship and scholarship applications must be complete and received by January 5 for an applicant to be considered for a variety of potential fellowships.
+This deadline does not apply to fellowships granted directly by HSGG or to research-driven funding from external sponsors to our faculty, although all applicants are strongly encouraged to meet the January 5 deadline.

-Step 5: As soon as an application is submitted online, it is available for individual HSGG faculty to review.
+Step 5: Once the application is submitted online, it is available for individual HSGG faculty to review.

 Step 6: The HSGG admissions committee ranks fellowship applications and submits rankings to Graduate Studies by required deadline.